-Gonçalo Moura Martins is currently Chief Executive Officer and Vice-Chairman of the Board of Directors of the Parent, ME SGPS, which, following Admission, will continue to have voting rights in the Company.
-Gilberto Rodrigues and Maria Paula Mota are both members of the Board of Directors of ME SGPS which, following Admission, will continue to have voting rights in the Company.
-In addition, Gonçalo Moura Martins, Maria Paula Mota (as well as her husband, Antonio de Meireles), Pedro Antelo and Bruno Machado (as well as Mr. Machado's father, Paulino Machado) as well as certain senior managers-João Vermelho, Jose Dinis da Silva and Francisco Franca-have shareholdings in ME SGPS.
-As ME SGPS will own approximately 69.6 per cent. of the Ordinary Shares of the Company after completion of the Global Offer (assuming the maximum number of Shares are issued and sold and there is no exercise of the Over-allotment Option), it will be in a position to exert substantial influence at General Meetings and, consequently, on matters decided by General Meetings such as the distribution of dividends, appointments to the Board and the approval of major transactions or any proposed capital measure that may give rise to potential conflicts of interest for Gonçalo Moura Martins, Maria Paula Mota, Pedro Antelo, Bruno Machado, João Vermelho, Jose Dinis da Silva and Francisco Franca.
+Gonçalo Moura Martins is currently Chief Executive Officer and Vice-Chairman of the Board of Directors of the Parent, ME SGPS, which, following Listing, will continue to have voting rights in the Company.
+Gilberto Rodrigues and Maria Paula Mota are both members of the Board of Directors of ME SGPS which, following Listing, will continue to have voting rights in the Company.
+In addition, Gonçalo Moura Martins, Maria Paula Mota (as well as her husband, Antonio de Meireles), Pedro Antelo and Bruno Machado (as well as Mr. Machado's father, Paulino

+Machado) as well as certain senior managers-João Vermelho, Jose Dinis da Silva and Francisco Franca-have shareholdings in ME SGPS.
+As ME SGPS will own up to approximately 82.08 per cent. of the Shares of the Company after Listing, it will be in a position to exert substantial influence at General Meetings and, consequently, on matters decided by General Meetings such as the distribution of dividends, appointments to the Board and the approval of major transactions or any proposed capital measure that may give rise to potential conflicts of interest for Gonçalo Moura Martins, Maria Paula Mota, Pedro Antelo, Bruno Machado, João Vermelho, Jose Dinis da Silva and Francisco Franca.